sebherrerabe/challenge-becode/README.md

 Once you are done...

-- [ ] Clone your branch to your own repo.
+- [ ] Checkout to a new branch called Master.
 - [ ] Link your repo to your heroku app
 - [ ] Add commitments and push !
 - [ ] Send me the final version